ryanivis/ping-devops-es-siem/README.md

+This will spin up a demo lab for Ping Fed / Directory / etc images.
+Along with a ElasticSearch 2 Node Stack + Kibana + Logstash.

+Log parsing will come soon.

 # Server Profiles

 Ping Identity Server Profiles are used to provide the configuration, data, environment details to Ping Identity Docker Images.